 Students who hold a bachelor's degree from a regionally accredited institution may enroll as a non-degree seeking student.
-Students are limited to nine credit hours as non-degree seeking, unless pursuing a specific endorsement (Middle School, Principalship, Reading or Special Education).
+Students are limited to nine credit hours as non-degree seeking, unless pursuing a specific endorsement (Middle School, Principalship, Reading, Special Education or Teacher Leadership).
 Programs reserve the right to restrict course enrollment to students who are currently accepted in the program.
-Nondegree students are not eligible for financial assistance.
-Non-degree students who choose to become degree seeking must complete the regular admission process.
+Non-degree students are not eligible for financial assistance.
+Nondegree students who choose to become degree seeking must complete the regular admission process.
 Admission into the program is not guaranteed.
 If accepted into a program, students may transfer course work taken at McKendree University to their course of study.